 Proper punctuation would disambiguate and thus flatten the sentences–sentences that are, liberated from such restrictions, both benign and lethal.
 We have before us a rhetorically complex novel, a work of literature that is rife with ambiguity.

 And the non-punctuation makes us feel.
 If the “sentences” were punctuated in the traditional manner, we, as readers, would feel nothing.
 We would not feel, viscerally and viciously, the nightmarish world into which father and son have precipitated.
 We would not be infused with the chill of post-civilization.

-The absence of standard punctuation in THE ROAD is a fruitful, productive absence.
+The absence of standard punctuation in The Road is a fruitful, productive absence.
 It is a writerly, stylistic choice.

 “[E]ver is no time at all” .

 The ephemerality of the instant.
 Hence, the relative commalessness of McCarthy’s statements.
 A comma would pause an enunciation, rupture its continuity, the incessant flow of language, the drift of language into the future.
 What, after all, is a comma if not the graphic equivalent of a turn in breath, of an exhalation or an inhalation?
 Commas do not merely articulate a sentence.
 Commas stall, they defer, they postpone, they interrupt without stopping.
-A speaking that speaks ceaselessly, without commas, in order to awaken from the nightmare of history.
+A speaking that speaks ceaselessly, without commas, in order to outstrip the nightmare of history.
 McCarthy’s language moves forward endlessly, without giving readers a chance to catch their breath.
 This is a writing that is unidirectional and decidedly equivocal.

 The thrusting momentum of McCarthy’s language fertilizes my suspicion that The Road is also a book about time.
 More precisely, a book about time’s three impossibilities: the impossibility of ridding oneself of the past completely, the impossibility of eternalizing the present, and the impossibility of encompassing the future.